-More than 3,100 people of all ages and backgrounds are helping to meet local needs, strengthen communities, and increase civic engagement through national service in Hawaii.
-Serving at more than 450 locations throughout the state, these citizens tutor and mentor children, support veterans and military families, provide health services, restore the environment, respond to disasters, increase economic opportunity, and recruit and manage volunteers.
+More than 2,300 people of all ages and backgrounds are helping to meet local needs, strengthen communities, and increase civic engagement through national service in Hawaii.
+Serving at more than 440 locations throughout the state, these citizens tutor and mentor children, support veterans and military families, provide health services, restore the environment, respond to disasters, increase economic opportunity, and recruit and manage volunteers.

-This year, the Corporation for National and Community Service (CNCS) will commit more than \$6,260,000 to support Hawaii communities through national service initiatives.
+This year, the Corporation for National and Community Service (CNCS) will commit more than \$7,900,000 to support Hawaii communities through national service and social innovation initiatives.
 CNCS invests in cost-effective community solutions--working hand in hand with local partners to improve lives, expand economic opportunity, and engage citizens in solving problems in their communities.
 Serving in many of the state's most impoverished communities, CNCS provides vital support to schools, food banks, homeless shelters, community health clinics, youth centers, veterans service facilities, and other nonprofit and faith-based organizations at a time of growing demand for services.
-Through a unique public-private partnership, this federal investment will leverage an additional \$9,060,000 in other resources to strengthen community impact, build local support, and increase return on taxpayer dollars.
+Through a unique public-private partnership, this federal investment will leverage an additional \$10,520,000 in other resources to strengthen community impact, build local support, and increase return on taxpayer dollars.
 Nationwide, CNCS, its grantees, and project sponsors generated more than \$1.25 billion in outside resources from businesses, foundations, public agencies, and other sources in FY 2015.

-AmeriCorps: This year AmeriCorps will provide more than 560 individuals the opportunity to provide intensive, results-driven service to meet education, environmental, health, economic, and other pressing needs in communities across Hawaii.
+AmeriCorps: This year AmeriCorps will provide more than 690 individuals the opportunity to provide intensive, results-driven service to meet education, environmental, health, economic, and other pressing needs in communities across Hawaii.
 Most AmeriCorps grant funding goes to the Hawaii Commission on National & Community Service, which in turn awards grants to nonprofit groups to respond to local needs.
 Most of the remainder of the grant funding is distributed by CNCS directly to multi-state and national organizations through a competitive grants process.
-Other individuals serve through AmeriCorps VISTA, whose members help bring individuals and communities out of poverty by serving full-time to fight illiteracy, improve health services, create businesses, and increase housing opportunities, and AmeriCorps NCCC (National Civilian Community Corps), a 10-month, full time residential program for men and women between the ages of 18 and 24.
+Other individuals serve through AmeriCorps VISTA, whose members help bring individuals and communities out of poverty by serving full-time to fight hunger and illiteracy, improve health services, and increase housing opportunities, and AmeriCorps NCCC (National Civilian Community Corps), a 10month, full time residential program for men and women between the ages of 18 and 24.
 In exchange for their service, AmeriCorps members earn an education award that can be used to pay for college or to pay back qualified student loans.
-Since 1994, more than 5,900 Hawaii residents have served more than 6.4 million hours and have qualified for Segal AmeriCorps Education Awards totaling more than \$14,980,000.
+Since 1994, more than 6,300 Hawaii residents have served more than 6.9 million hours and have qualified for Segal AmeriCorps Education Awards totaling more than \$16,560,000.

-Senior Corps: More than 2,500 seniors in Hawaii contribute their time and talents in one of three Senior Corps programs.
-Foster Grandparents serve one-on-one as tutors and mentors to more than 310 young people who have special needs.
-Senior Companions help more than 220 homebound seniors and other adults maintain independence in their own homes.
-RSVP volunteers conduct safety patrols, renovate homes, protect the environment, tutor and mentor youth, respond to natural disasters, and provide other services through more than 250 groups across Hawaii.
+Senior Corps: More than 1,600 seniors in Hawaii contribute their time and talents in one of three Senior Corps programs.
+Foster Grandparents serve one-on-one as tutors and mentors to more than 530 young people who have special needs.
+Senior Companions help more than 200 homebound seniors and other adults maintain independence in their own homes.
+RSVP volunteers conduct safety patrols, renovate homes, protect the environment, tutor and mentor youth, respond to natural disasters, and provide other services through more than 210 groups across Hawaii.

 The Corporation for National and Community Service is a federal agency that improves lives, strengthens communities, and fosters civic engagement through service and volunteering.
-CNCS annually engages more than five million Americans in service to meet local needs through Senior Corps, AmeriCorps, and national days of service; improves communities through the Social Innovation Fund, and leads President Obama's national call to service initiative, United We Serve.
+CNCS engages millions of Americans in service to meet local needs through Senior Corps, AmeriCorps, and national days of service; improves communities through the Social Innovation Fund, and leads volunteer initiatives across the nation.
 To learn more visit NationalService.gov or Serve.gov or call 202-606-5000 or TTY 1-800-833-3722.